-Maybe this is what the famous story of Teilo is about.
-One day his settlement was attacked and they were robbed of all their stores of fuel.
-In the cold, Wales winter, that meant they had to immediately go to the woods and cut down more trees.
+One famous story about Teilo is all about God showing up in what we consider small things.
+(Teilo is actually pretty famous — in Wales, at least).One day his Christian settlement was attacked and robbed of all their stores of fuel.
+In the cold Wales winter that meant they had to immediately go to the woods and cut down more trees or freeze to death.
 Their work was made easier when a great stag came to help them by delivering the wood with his antlers.
 Teilo is often pictured riding a stag.
 Life gets hard.
 Irritating things must be done.
 God shows up.

 It will be great when you and creation are in such harmony that you can ride stags.
 Maybe that won’t happen.
 That’s no big deal.
 Until then you can be in harmony with God’s own Spirit and he will help you in your difficulties and build his church as a result.
 The challenges of this day can be met.
 Even the small things you can do will probably end up magnified, if you allow them to be in the hands of Jesus.
 Let’s keep our heads in the game — it is bigger than our incapability.